-Subsequent to May 4, 2019, our President and CEO, Jeffry Rosenthal, entered into a Retirement Agreement (Agreement) with the Company.
-The Agreement provides, among other things, a salary continuation of \$0.6 million payable after his effective retirement date in equal installments over one year and a lump sum cash payment equal to the number of outstanding equity awards granted to Mr. Rosenthal multiplied by a computed value defined in the Agreement, but not less than \$1.0 million.
+In May 2019, our President and CEO, Jeffry Rosenthal, entered into a Retirement Agreement (Agreement) with the Company.
+The Agreement provides, among other things, a salary continuation of \$0.6 million payable after his effective retirement date in equal installments over one year and a lump sum cash payment equal to the number of outstanding equity awards granted to Mr. Rosenthal (which terminated effective May 10, 2019) multiplied by a computed value defined in the Agreement, but not less than \$1.0 million.
+At August 3, 2019, \$2.4 million was accrued under the Agreement and is included in accrued payroll expenses on our unaudited condensed consolidated balance sheet.